|

 thoughtful responses — although

-their comments since they must type their remarks, often going into
+into their comments since they must type their remarks, often going into

 greater detail and explanation.